-We all know that accidents happen sometimes, but rather than scare your guests into thinking they’ll lose their whole deposit for the sake of one broken plate, simply make it clear in your house rules that breakages must be reported in a timely manner.
-Imposing restrictions on moving furniture from one room to another can help avoid expensive damages.
+We all know that accidents happen sometimes, but rather than scare your guests into thinking they’ll lose their whole deposit for the sake of one broken plate, simply make it clear in your house rules that breakages must be reported.

 The final section will likely summarize the conditions of the house rules and what will happen in the case of a breach.

-Conclusion: vacation rental house rules are really important
+Vacation rental house rules are really important for your rental business

 Still not sure where to begin?
-Download our free vacation rental house rules template and simply fill in the gaps to personalize it to your property.
+Download our template to write your own rules!
+We’ve prepared a handy file which includes all of these examples you can easily edit.
+Simply fill in the gaps to personalize it to your property.